proglang/jgs/README.md

 ### Run own project
 - [TaintTracking] needs to be on the build path of your own project.
 - The project must contain a security.Definition.java file, which extends ALevelDefinition.
 You can copy the Definition.java from Testcases/security.
 To implement your own Definition file, see section `TODO`
 - To perform the analysis, please use the lauch configuration [AnalysisRun] and specify the class which should be analyzed (it should contain the main class).
-For further configuration details, see `TODO`
+For further configuration details, see [configuration] (#configuration)
 - For information about possible annotations, see `TODO`

+<a name="configuration"></a>
 ### Configuration of the launch file
 - Command line arguments for the main application are:
   - `-def-classpath` the classpath of the "Definitions"-file, e.g. `./../Testcases/bin`.
 The "Definitions"-file is the new way to specify the security lattice, etc.